alaa2amz/alaa-zak-startech-task/README.txt

 	* the command "php artisan db:seed" can be run more than onece to double up the data

+	* API CURL end points and post man collection is inside root  folder I use always curl to check apis as commands in file text but converted it to to postman collection as well.

 	* assign product to user is implemented by many to many using intermediate table(pivot table) product_user. for easing testing I did not apply constrain on (user_id,product_id) so so each user can be assigned the same product more than one. but I it was better to add quantity